Some links to contact me:

 The main of my current clock collection consists of primitive electric clocks, most of which date from the first quarter of the 20th century.
 The fascination of these mechanisms is that they mix mechanics and electricity with remarkable ingenuity at a time when theoretical knowledge of electricity was still very low and none of the modern electronic components, such as the transistor, existed.

-In parallel to my growing interest in this type of clockmaking, I continued to buy more traditional, mechanical, but more atypical pieces, which led me to acquire in October 2020 the Simon Le Noir mechanism which is the subject of this website.
+In parallel to my growing interest in this type of clockmaking, I continued to buy more traditional, mechanical, but more atypical pieces, which led me to discover in October 2020 the Simon Le Noir mechanism which is the subject of this website.

 My rigorous scientific formation leads me today to practice a profession where subjectivity has no place and where only objective data are manipulated - we cannot discuss the figures but only their interpretation.
 The scientific approach consists in starting from a set of axioms and rules, and in building deductions and propositions from these basic "bricks", in short the most classical inference process there is.
 Unfortunately we meet today many "scientists" who are strangers to this approach and who proceed in reverse, starting from the conclusions they wish to reach in order to build a falacious reasoning, which will be inherently oriented, subjective and in no way faithful to the scientific approach.
-Of course, there is no question of applying this "method" here: the question is not to prove the veracity of Tardy's anecdote but to question it, just as it is not a question of proving that Le Noir's mechanism dates from before Coster's clocks but of trying to date it on the basis of objective elements, independently of the content of the anecdote.
+Of course, there is no question of applying this "method" here.
+My objective is above all to transmit knowledge and analyses, which I hope will be as objective as possible, on a subject that has never been studied before, but for which we now have enough elements to begin a serious and in-depth study.
+Intellectual honesty imposes in this context to disregard our presuppositions and to be neither conservative nor progressive but merely to analyze the facts.
+A debate can and will certainly take place, but always in the respect of the scientific approach.

-Prior to the publication of the June 2022 article, I conducted the majority of the study on my own, sometimes in discussion with other specialists in the field, but the memorandum I wrote from these analyses presents my personal view of the project which certainly remains imperfect although I always aim for the utmost objectivity.
+Prior to the publication of the first article in June 2022, I conducted the majority of the study on my own, sometimes in discussion with other specialists in the field, but the memorandum I wrote from these analyses presents my personal view of the project which certainly remains imperfect although I always aim for the utmost objectivity.
 I now invite anyone who has useful information to share it with me, as well as other specialists to share their assumptions and thoughts on the subject.
 New ideas are often born from discussions, so I am open to any suggestion, hypothesis or analysis proposal, as long as it is rigorously formulated.
 I thus hope to be able to bring this project to a conclusion or, at least, to lift the veil of mystery that still covers this famous Simon Le Noir.

 Augustin Gomand